electricduck/clunkerbot/README.md

 ##### Configuration keys

  * `apiKeys`
-   * `telegram` &mdash; Your Telegram bot's API key.
-Set this up with [BotFather](https://t.me/botfather), who will give you an API like the nice gentleman he is.
-If you're confused, there's plenty of help on the Intertubes.
+   * `telegram` &mdash; Your Telegram bot's API key provided by BotFather.
  * `config`
    * `awoo` &mdash; This is a dumb feature leftover from testing that I decided to keep because it amused me.
 It outputs the word configurd below on `/awoo`.
      * `word` &mdash; The word to output.